- The takeaway from this episode is … being lucid lets you see everything.

 Being lucid in the dream means that you are aware, while in the dream that you are dreaming.

-You instantly become a manifester of anything that comes into your reality.
+You instantly become a manifester of anything that comes into your awareness.
 You become the director of your own dream movie.
 You can change things, you can be at different locations at the same time, you can live out your fantasies, or even address situations and problems that keep you stuck in your daily life.
 The lucid dream expands and triggers your waking consciousness and vice versa.

 Being lucid is radical awareness.